 This is a simple way to block time in your schedule too.
-And the colors add such beautiful colors to your bujo.
+And the bullet journal keys add such beautiful colors to your bujo.

 I like to keep the keys and signifiers to a minimum because I can get confused if I use too many.
 Less is more, right?

-For work I add my tasks and mark them as I progress, complete them or cancelled/mark as irrelevant.
+For work, I add my tasks and mark them as I progress, complete them, or cancel/mark them as irrelevant.

 Sometimes I have to migrate tasks when I try to do too much in a day and run out of time.
 I simply use a little arrow to remind me that the task has been moved.
 When that happens, I repeat the task on the next day/week accordingly on the page.